Solution Validation

 • "Nice but not what I need"

-🚩 Too complex to build/use
+Too complex to build or use.

 • Would take 12+ months to build

-• Requires specialized expertise you don't have
+• Requires specialised expertise you do not have

 • Users find it confusing

-• Different solution would work better
+• A different solution would work better

 • Competitor already nails this